Read the Official Microsoft statement

 Since 1959, the Colloquium is ITM’s yearly flagship scientific conference, funded by the Belgian Development Cooperation.
 Every other year the Colloquium takes place in a partner country of ITM.
 This year the Colloquium is taking place in Antwerp.

 On 9 and 10 October we will be connecting the dots between some of the most pressing issues facing the tropical medicine and international health community.
+We are delighted to announce that Her Majesty the Queen of the Belgians will inaugurate the Colloquium.

 Climate change, increasing population pressures, environmental degradation and loss of biodiversity affect more places and people than ever before.